Memory Research Shows Us How to Persuade

 - Can you communicate something with an image or supporting document briefly that will unhook that memory?

-I’ll show you how to do this in a couple of ways later in the CD (Science of Influence Vol. 29).
-But as soon as they say it and connect it with your face, your office, your product…you are sunk.
+As soon as they say something unfavorable and connect it with your face, your office, your product…you are sunk.

 Best to take 20 seconds and fix this possibility before it is unrepairable.